 The meeting took place one year after the last Eastern Partnership Summit, during which all partners agreed on an ambitious work plan aiming at bringing tangible benefits to the lives of citizens across the region.
 In this context, cooperation between the European Union and its six Eastern partner countries has focused on working towards stronger economies, stronger governance, stronger connectivity and stronger societies.

 High Representative/Vice-President Federica Mogherini said: “The Eastern Partnership is a key component of our foreign policy.
-Our Ministerial meeting today has been an important moment to review not only the different bilateral relations we have, but also the common work we are doing within the Eastern Partnership framework.
+Our Ministerial meeting today has been an important moment to review not only the different bilateral relations we have, but also the common work are doing within the Eastern Partnership framework.
 We are delivering not only economic benefits, such as increased trade volumes between all six partner countries and the European Union, but also strengthening democracy, human rights and fundamental freedoms.
 We need to keep pressing ahead with implementation if we are to continue to see good results.”